 Allowance for Doubtful Accounts Receivable-The Company evaluates the collectability of accounts receivable to determine the appropriate reserve for doubtful accounts.
 In determining the amount of the reserve, the Company considers aging of account balances, historical credit losses, customer-specific information and other relevant factors.
-An increase to the allowance for doubtful accounts results in a corresponding increase in selling, general and administrative expense.
+An increase to the allowance for doubtful accounts results in a corresponding increase in selling, general and administrative expenses.
 The Company reviews accounts receivable and adjusts the allowance based on current circumstances and charges off uncollectible receivables against the allowance when all attempts to collect the receivable have failed.
 The Company's history of write-offs against the allowance has not been significant.

-Inventories-Inventories are stated at the lower of cost or market using approximate costs based on the first-in, first-out cost method (FIFO).
-Inventories consist of raw materials, work in process and finished goods.
+Inventories-Inventories are stated at the lower of cost or net realizable value based on the first-in, first-out cost method (FIFO).
 The Company's industry is characterized by rapid product development and frequent new product introductions.
-Uncertain timing of product approvals, variability in product launch strategies and variation in product utilization all impact excess and obsolete inventory.
-An inventory allowance based on product usage is estimated and recorded quarterly for excess, slow moving and obsolete inventory, as well as inventory with a carrying value in excess of its net realizable value.
+Uncertain timing of product approvals, variability in product launch strategies and variation in product use all impact inventory reserves for excess and obsolete products.
+An inventory allowance is estimated and recorded quarterly for excess, slow moving and obsolete inventory and for specific inventory if carrying value exceeds net realizable value.
 An increase to the inventory reserve allowance results in a corresponding increase in cost of revenue.
-Write-offs are recorded when a product is destroyed.
-The Company's history of write-offs against the reserve has not been significant.
+Write-offs are recorded when a product is disposed.